wolfvictorOSI/Edge-Data-Store-Docs/V1/LinuxWindows/LinuxWindows.md

 sudo systemctl restart osisoft.edgedatastore.service
 ```

-## File Descriptors (Handles)
+## File descriptors (handles)

 Linux operating systems impose a limit on the number of file descriptors used in a process.
-The number of open file descriptors is directly related to the number of streams used in EDS (e.g. data ingress) - overall, every stream utilizes 2 file descriptors.
-When EDS reaches the limit of available file descriptors it will no longer function properly.
+The number of open file descriptors is directly related to the number of streams used in EDS (e.g. data ingress).
+Overall, every stream utilizes two file descriptors.
+EDS will no longer function properly when it reaches the limit of available file descriptors.
 To prevent this, it is necessary to either limit the number of streams used in EDS or increase the maximum allowed file descriptors per process.

-The following figures were identified on a Raspberry Pi 3 Model B+ using a Raspbian operating system, but exact numbers will vary per Linux operating system so it's important to understand the system you are using.
+The following figures were identified on a Raspberry Pi 3 Model B+ using a Raspbian operating system.
 An installation of EDS with no user-defined streams had an average of 424 open file descriptors.
-The same installation but with 250 streams had an average of 932 open file descriptors.
+The same installation with 250 streams had an average of 932 open file descriptors.
 The file descriptor limit per process for the operating system used was 1024.

+**Note**  Figures will differ on other Linux operating systems and devices, and may differ slightly from execution to execution, so it's important to understand the system you are using.

 Windows has an object called a handle that is used in much the same way that Linux uses file descriptors.
 However, Windows does not have the same sort of limitation just described.